nstutelberg/Projects/Project_Details.README.md

     Fix a day and find the day that has the greatest variation in the cross section, a day where you have the most models being sold
-    Looking for greatest degree of variation fixing the time period, CROSS SECTIONAL ANALYSIS. fix time period of sale An option would be to only include common sizes so you have more observations that are more consistent
+    Looking for greatest degree of variation fixing the time period, CROSS SECTIONAL ANALYSIS. fix time period of sale An option would be to only include common sizes so you have more observations that are more consistent With plotting the regression lines, In order to see the relationship for each variable, there is a separate ggplot graph for each variable.
+Note that the binary             dependent
+    Variables won't have a meaningful regression line because they are discrete values rather than continuous.
+However, we can still see the difference in the mean of each category by using a plot

 ## Proposed Plan
     Find greatest number of observations on a given day, fix time, find sale date that gives largest # of observations of each make